LukaB25/BookMovieQuiz/README.md

 4. Click on none under the Branch and select main option.
 5. Click on the save button.
 6. After couple of minutes reload the page and you will have a live site at the top of the site.
 7. Click on the link and it will take you to a live site.
-[My live site](link to be added)
+[Book/Movie Quiz](https://lukab25.github.io/BookMovieQuiz/)

 - Local deployment steps: